-PGD involves the use of in-vitro fertilisation (IVF).
+PGD involves the use of in-vitro fertilization (IVF).
 The mother-to-be will first receive fertility injections to increase the number of eggs produced.
-These eggs are retrieved through a process called "oocyte aspiration-.", where a very fine and hollow needle is used to suck out the eggs.
+These eggs are retrieved through a process called “oocyte aspiration-.”, where a very fine and hollow needle is used to suck out the eggs.

 The eggs are then fertilized with the father’s sperm and the embryos will be cultured to the fifth day.
 At this stage. the embryo is referred to as a blastocyst.
 Cells from the outer “shell” of the blastocysts are subsequently tested out and tested for the thalassemia gene.

 “We will an embryo that is free front Thalassemia, and put it back into the womb.
 This way, we can prevent the propagation of an inheritable condition to the next generation – the child is spared, the family is spared, the family is spared, and the entire healthcare system is soared from the consequence of this disease,” Says Dr. Colin.

 The clinic also Carries out preimplantation genetic screening (PGS) alongside PGD, where the embryos are screened for chromosome abnormalities. ” A high proportion of embryos produced by the human body are actually abnormal.
 This percentage ranges from as low as 40% for women below 25 years old, to over 90% for those above 40 years old,” says Dr. Colin.

 The latest technology enables both PGD and PGS to be done together, resulting in embryos with a higher chance of survival, Transforming an embryo using this technology results in pregnancy rates of about 70%.”
 Currently, Malaysia is the only country in Asia that has the technology of doing both PGD and PGS & simultaneously.